-Online Elementary Linear Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?
+Online Elementary Linear Matrix Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?

 There are more advanced Linear Algebra courses available, usually taken by math and computer science students, which are sometimes called Advanced Linear Algebra, or Computational Linear Algebra.
 These are courses that jump into the math theory of Linear Algebra, and usuall require a student have had a course in group theory or abstract algebra.

 Most students looking for a Linear Algebra course are looing for "Elementary Linear Algebra".